 100 international architects worked on the project after the war.

 Around 150 concrete residential blocks were built in the city’s destroyed docks to rehouse the city’s homeless.
 With a few old buildings still standing, new public buildings were constructed and they make a formidable collection along with some later buildings by Oscar Niemeyer and Le Volcan (The Volcano) theatre and library.

-In 2005 Le Havre became a UNESCO World Heritage Site, recognised as an extraordinary urban complex.
+In 2005 Le Havre became a UNESCO World Heritage Site, recognized as an extraordinary urban complex.

-The SNCF station is 10 minutes by foot from the centre and near the ferry port.
+The SNCF station is 10 minutes by foot from the center and near the ferry port.
 There are frequent trains to Paris and Rouen as well as other destinations.